willhaben/willtest/readme-md-template.md

 If the site has a fixed top bar it is possible to provide a custom ```ShootingStrategy``` to cut this out on the screenshot.
 See the ```ScreenshotProviderExample```.

-##Allure
+## Allure
-If you want to use allure reporting, add all dependencies (see the [allure-java github page](https://github.com/allure-framework/allure-java)) to your repository and call the mvn install or test with -Dallure=true.
+If you want to use allure reporting, add all dependencies (see the [allure-java github page](https://github.com/allure-framework/allure-java)) to your repository and call the mvn install or test with `-Dallure=true`.
 Screenshots will be added automatically if you use them.

 ## Contribution